 January 2016: After feeling like I finally was a “real translator,” I joined MATI (Midwest Association of Translators and Interpreters) and met other translators (and interpreters) in person for the first time in my life (prior to that, all my connections had been online).
 Kept receiving solid amounts of translation to keep me busy for half time.
 Didn’t like the Portsmouth program when it started, decided to not pursue the MA.

 June 2016: Was receiving more and more regular work from different agencies.
 Successfully started raising my rates and earning more.
 Quit my other job completely to focus on translating and consulting.
 Got offered job to do consulting work a few hours per week for Haiti Medical Education Project.
 Got first direct translation client and signed on to do 20+ hours per week translating for them.
 Signed up for health insurance on the Marketplace.
-Decided to get a job serving at a restaurant 1 – 2 nights per week to get me out of the house and interacting with people, plus some extra cash.
+Decided to get a job serving at a restaurant 1 – 2 nights per week for the summer to get me out of the house and interacting with people, plus some extra cash.

 As you can see, my path was all over the place.
 I always was pursuing new things, as I would usually get bored doing one thing after a while.
 And I do have some sort of entrepreneurial spirit and wanted to work for myself.
 I also can’t stop doing more things, and although it makes my life unpredictable, it also makes it exciting.